clojure-emacs/clojure-ts-mode/README.md

 Once installed, evaluate clojure-ts-mode.el and you should be ready to go.

-### Install libtree-sitter-clojure shared library
+### Install tree-sitter grammars

-The tree-sitter clojure shared library must be available to Emacs.
+The compile tree-sitter clojure shared library must be available to Emacs.
+Additionally, the tree-sitter [markdown_inline](https://github.com/MDeiml/tree-sitter-markdown) shared library will also be used for docstrings if available.

-If you have `git` and a C compiler (`cc`) available on your system's `PATH`, **then these steps should not be necessary**. clojure-ts-mode will install the grammar when you first open a Clojure file.
+If you have `git` and a C compiler (`cc`) available on your system's `PATH`, **then these steps should not be necessary**. clojure-ts-mode will install the grammars when you first open a Clojure file and `clojure-ts-ensure-grammars` is set to `t` (the default).

 If clojure-ts-mode fails to automatically install the grammar, you have the option to install it manually.